Glaucoma: Recreation & Quality of Life

-People who have age-related macular degeneration (AMD) may find everyday activities difficult to do.
-Getting treatment for your AMD and using low-vision aids can help you make the most of your remaining vision.
+People who have glaucoma may find it difficult to do their everyday activities.
+Getting treatment for your glaucoma and using low-vision aids can help you make the most of your remaining vision.

 As you learn to do things differently, you can become more independent.
 Through patience and determination, you can continue to enjoy a full and productive life.

 From Dependence to Independence